Wound Care Photo Documentation App for Clinicians

 Share specific patient records with podiatry, vascular, primary care, or home-health nursing at the right access level.
 The audit log shows who reviewed what and when.

-AES-256 encryption at rest, TLS 1.3 in transit, EU-hosted storage, and 27-event audit logging give your practice documentation that holds up under HIPAA and GDPR.
+AES-256 encryption at rest, TLS 1.3 in transit, EU-hosted primary storage, and 27-event audit logging give your practice documentation that holds up under GDPR-aligned audit requirements.

 How to document wound care progress with PixioDoc